spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/tutorial-porting-guide.md

 **Tip: Reference project**
 <br/>
  As you port your own Unreal project to SpatialOS, you could use our pre-ported [Unreal Shooter Game](https://docs.unrealengine.com/en-us/Resources/SampleGames/ShooterGame) as a reference.
-You should already have this project as it is included in the `Samples` directory of [the SpatialOS Unreal Engine fork](https://github.com/improbableio/UnrealEngine) which you downloaded as part of the _Get Started_ steps. </br>
+You should already have this project as it is included in the `Samples` directory of [the SpatialOS Unreal Engine fork](https://github.com/improbableio/UnrealEngine) which you downloaded as part of the _Get started_ steps. </br>
 (If you want to see the game running, there's a [video on youtube](https://www.youtube.com/watch?v=xojgH7hJgQs&feature=youtu.be) to check out.)

 **Terms used in this guide**</br>